List of Marvel Comics characters: M: Spider-Zero

 Spider-Zero is a resident of Earth-19166 who possesses spider powers.
 She escapes the destruction of her universe following an Incursion and eventually becomes Karn's successor.

 Master Weaver in other media

-An unidentified Master Weaver and Spider-Zero appear in Marvel Rivals, voiced by Andrew Kishino and Daisy Lightfoot respectively.
+An unidentified version of Master Weaver and Spider-Zero appear in Marvel Rivals, with the former voiced by Andrew Kishino and the latter voiced by Daisy Lightfoot.

+Mastermind

+Mastermind is the name of several characters appearing in American comic books published by Marvel Comics.

+Don Bowers

+Don Bowers is an employee of Stark Industries who took up the identity of Mastermind and led the militant Smashers gang when he was embezzling money from a Stark Industries branch on the Pacific island of Lakani that he managed which attracted the attention of Iron Man.
+He and the Smashers were defeated by Iron Man with Mastermind being publicly unmasked.
+Bowers and the Smashers were handed over to the police.

+Computer

+Mastermind is a computer under Captain Britain's home, Braddock Manor.
+He first appeared in Captain Britain #12 (December 1976).
+This Mastermind was an alien artificial intelligence that had been built by Captain Britain's father, James Braddock, Senior.
+Mastermind is later reprogrammed by Kang the Conqueror and subsequently destroyed.

+Martinique Jason

+Martinique Jason first appeared in Wolverine/Gambit: Victims #2 (August 1995) and was created by Jeph Loeb and Tim Sale, with subsequent appearances in the next two issues of the series.

+Martinique Jason is one of the daughters of the illusionist, the original Mastermind.
+She has an intense hatred for her half-sister, also known as Lady Mastermind, Regan Wyngarde (who first used their now shared-codename).

 Mastermind Excello

 Mastermind Excello is the name of two characters appearing in American comic books published by Marvel Comics.

 Earl Everett

 Earl Everett is the first Mastermind Excello.
 His only appearances for several decades were in Mystic Comics #2 and 3, published in the 1940s by Marvel's forerunner, Timely Comics, during a period that is known as the Golden Age of Comic Books.
 He later appears in the 2000s limited series The Twelve.

-Mastermind Excello is a precognitive with great mental powers and physically honed to perfection who uses his powers to help the US Naval Intelligence Department.
+Mastermind Excello is a precognitive with mental powers and physically honed to perfection who uses his powers to help the US Naval Intelligence Department.
 He makes use of his assets sensing spies on the European battlefield, to catch them, and thwart a gang of railway saboteurs.